We don’t price houses based on price per square foot. This seems like a hot take sometimes, but we have our reasons!

 There are a couple of reasons that great real estate agents don’t use this method:

-Appraisers don’t use it
+Appraisers, for the most part, don’t use it

 It doesn’t tell the whole story